StainlessStasis/VoxelFX/README.md

 ### Builder API
 A fluent builder that lets you construct animations declaratively, chaining translation, scale, rotation, overlay, and block/item channels with minimal boilerplate.

+# Limitations
+NeoForge 26.1.2+<br>
+This mod is client-only, meaning all effects will have to be triggered with your own code.
+For instance, sending a packet from server -> client, telling the client to play that animation.<br>
+Animations are designed to be purely visual - do not try to alter the game state using them.